Get Matched With Colleges

 steps_to_take_actor_actress

-Step 1: Take Acting Classes
+Step 1: Explore Acting

-Vague, yes.
-But, the path toward many acting careers starts in high school performing in plays or musicals.
+The path toward many acting careers starts in high school performing in plays or musicals.
 So, if you’re still in high school, it might be worth it to seek out drama club, audition for a play, or take part in stage and costume design or stage or studio lights.
 In the beginning, the aim is to get used to being on stage, memorizing lines, and performing for an audience.

-Step 2: Earn a Bachelor’s Degree
+Step 3: Earn a Bachelor’s Degree

 A college education is not required to become an actor, but many performers benefit from more formal training.
 Classes might include production, dance, history, and acting, which all serve as a strong foundation for work you might encounter down the line.
 Additionally, a bachelor’s degree in performing arts will function as a fail-safe of sorts, allowing you to not only hone the skills required as a professional actor but work in other professions as well.
 Consider studying film or writing as well, if your ultimate goal is a lucrative career in entertainment.

-Step 3: Audition and Develop Skills
+Step 4: Audition and Develop Skills

 After graduating, it’s time to hit the pavement and start going to auditions.
 Beyond trying to book jobs, though, it might be smart to take improv classes to develop your skills and network with other actors.
 Attend workshops, events, and keep honing your craft.
 The point is to act as much as possible, both to stay in top form and build up a resume.